 Located in Northwestern Pennsylvania, Oil Creek State Park is one of the most historic areas of the state.
 It was in the valley, just outside of the park grounds that Edwin Drake drilled the world’s first commercial oil well at what is now known as the Drake Well Museum.

 Throughout the land that is now Oil Creek State Park, oil boomtowns popped up and the landscape was forever altered by the thousands of oil pumps that were scattered throughout the land.
 Today, however, Oil Creek State Park is one of the most natural state parks that I’ve visited.
-And, scattered throughout the park are four named waterfalls, such as Pioneer Falls, along with several smaller ones.
+And, scattered throughout the park are four named waterfalls including Pioneer Falls and Plum Dungeon Falls.